 It was one piece of technology to help minimize energy consumption in the facility.

 Air Enterprises wasn’t the original supplier/designer of the center’s HVAC system.
 The company was called upon by Saudi Aramco to improve upon the initial design, to make it more efficient and effective.

 That meant that Air Enterprises joined the project after construction had started, meaning the company had to retrofit the design, and devise creative ways to install the new components into sections of the center that had already been built.

 Air Enterprises utilized its SiteBilt® process to deal with the logistical challenges of shipping products halfway around the world and installing them into an existing structure.
 Air Enterprises manufactured the casing panels, structural base and other sub-assemblies, and then took all of those parts and crated them for shipment.
 There were 81 air handlers on the project, which took 75 shipping containers to transport the SiteBilt® units via ocean freight to the site.
 The units were then final assembled at the job site.

 In most instances, large components such as air handling units are assembled at the company’s Akron plant, as shipping and installing preassembled components provides the quickest and most efficient means of completing a job.
 But some jobs aren’t well suited for the shipment and installation of ready-made components, and in those cases, SiteBilt® provides an ideal alternative.

-Air Enterprises is supervising the final assembly and installation of the components, although Saudi Aramco’s workers are performing the actual work, due to their intimate knowledge of the building construction.
+Air Enterprises supervised the final assembly and installation of the air handlers, although Saudi Aramco’s workers performed the actual work, due to their intimate knowledge of the building construction.

 In a harsh climate like that of Dhahran, construction materials play a critical role in the life of building components.
 That’s another reason that Saudi Aramco sought out Air Enterprises to complete the HVAC work on the King Abdulaziz Center.